MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 ---
 title: Running your Data Products Team as a F1 team
 seo_title: Running Data your Data Products Team as a F1 team
-summary: In formula 1 and for data product teams, the sum is not greater than than is parts.
+summary: In formula 1 and for data product teams, the sum is not greater than its parts.
 description:
 slug: running-data-f1
 author: Marcus Elwin